Calibrated inference: statistical inference that accounts for both sampling uncertainty and distributional uncertainty: Discussion

 \section{Discussion}

 In practice, data analysts often compute not just one estimator but multiple estimators for a single target quantity.
-These estimators are often based on equally reasonable assumptions.
-For example, in causal inference from observational data, it is common to compute regression-adjusted estimators for different choices of adjustment sets.
-Often, it is recommended study the estimator-to-estimator variability between sensible choices of adjustment sets.
+For example, in causal inference, practitioners often consider multiple strategies to estimate the treatment effect.
+They could compute multiple regression-adjusted estimators for different choices of adjustment sets (see Example~\ref{example:ols} and Section~\ref{sec:numerical}).
+If they believe that the treatment effect is homogeneous, they can derive several reasonable estimators for different subgroups of observations.

+Often, it is recommended to study the estimator-to-estimator variability between sensible choices of estimators.
 If the estimator-to-estimator variability is high, then the analyst might have reason to not trust the estimates.
 In these cases, such stability investigations may be more informative than traditional $p$-values or confidence regions.
 This warrants an investigation of the theoretical properties of this practice.
 Does this practice have any guarantees and if so, which?
 Can we integrate this type of stability analysis into statistical inference?

 We study a variant of this procedure from a distributional perspective.
-If the data analyst has access to different estimators that are supposedly estimating the same quantity, estimator-to-estimator variability can be used to scale confidence intervals.
-These scaled confidence intervals can be shown to account for both sampling uncertainty and distributional uncertainty in an isotropic perturbation model.
-This perturbation model assumes that the distribution shift is a superposition of many small random distributional changes.
+The data analyst may have access to multiple estimators, each purportedly estimating the same quantity, as justified by scientific background knowledge.
+In this context, estimator-to-estimator variability can be leveraged to scale confidence intervals.
+We show that these scaled confidence intervals account for both sampling uncertainty and distributional uncertainty within an isotropic perturbation model.
 Such uncertainty quantification seems desirable, especially in settings where the sampling uncertainty is of similar or lower order than other types of uncertainty.

+This isotropic perturbation model is motivated by empirical phenomena in Figure~\ref{fig:qqplots}.
+It assumes that the distribution shift is a superposition of many small random distributional changes.

-We have shown in the Appendix \ref{sec:relationship} that distributional uncertainty is related to other issues that are common in data analysis, such as violations of the i.i.d.\ assumption, confounding, and sampling bias.
-That being said, the calibration procedure is not meant to replace existing methods that address confounding or selection bias via direct modelling (such as regression adjustment, or weighting procedures, a random effect model, or by bounding errors).
-In contrast, the proposed calibration technique allows you to deal with residual ``dense" distributional errors that you are unable to capture with direct modelling approaches.
+The calibration procedure is not meant to replace existing methods that address confounding or selection bias via bias corrections, regression adjustment, or weighting procedures.
+Instead, our procedure can be used in conjunction with these methods as a second step that ``calibrates" the confidence intervals.